 The amendments to DISP 1.5 were discussed in Policy Statement 15/19.
 This new, fuller data set will not be comparable to the historic data, but we believe it will be more informative for consumers and industry (including figures to put the number of complaints into context in relation to the size of each business), and will provide us with better intelligence.

-Our aggregate complaints data page offers more information on how the rule changes have affected the data.
+Our aggregate data technical information page offers more information on how the rule changes have affected the data.

 Our user survey

 To help us understand your needs and to improve our complaints data publication, we would like you to give us some feedback.
 It should only take about five minutes of your time and it's an excellent opportunity for you to tell us what you think of this publication.
 Your participation in this survey is completely voluntary.

 Making a complaint

 2019 H1: 17 October 2019 (to be confirmed)